tnfhrnsss/tnfhrnsss.github.io/docs/errors/h2_error.md

 ---
 layout: post
 title: The write format 1 is smaller than the supported format 2
+description: The write format 1 is smaller than the supported format 2
 date: 2022-07-09 21:32:00
 last_modified_at : 2022-12-10 18:46:00
 parent: Errors
 has_children: false
 nav_exclude: true
-tags: [hystrix, msa, feign]
+tags: [h2]
 ---

 ## error

+org.h2.jdbc.JdbcSQLNonTransientException
+The write format 1 is smaller than the supported format 2

 ```
-org.h2.jdbc.JdbcSQLNonTransientException: General error: "The write format 1 is smaller than the supported format 2 [2.0.206/5]" [50000-206]
+org.h2.jdbc.JdbcSQLNonTransientException: General error:
+"The write format 1 is smaller than the supported format 2 [2.0.206/5]" [50000-206]
 at org.h2.message.DbException.getJdbcSQLException(DbException.java:573) ~[h2-2.0.206.jar:2.0.206]
 at org.h2.message.DbException.getJdbcSQLException(DbException.java:496) ~[h2-2.0.206.jar:2.0.206]
 at org.h2.message.DbException.get(DbException.java:216) ~[h2-2.0.206.jar:2.0.206]